intel/intel-extension-for-pytorch/docs/tutorials/examples.md

 Distributed training with PyTorch DDP is accelerated by oneAPI Collective Communications Library Bindings for Pytorch\* (oneCCL Bindings for Pytorch\*).
 The extension supports FP32 and BF16 data types.
 More detailed information and examples are available at the [Github repo](https://github.com/intel/torch-ccl).

-**Note:** When performing distributed training with BF16 data type, use oneCCL Bindings for Pytorch\*.
-Due to a PyTorch limitation, distributed training with BF16 data type with Intel® Extension for PyTorch\* is not supported.

 [//]: # (marker_train_ddp_complete)
 ```python
 import os